chrisnp/exercism.io-fsharp/proverb/README.md

 # Proverb

+Welcome to Proverb on Exercism's F# Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 For want of a horseshoe nail, a kingdom was lost, or so the saying goes.

 Given a list of inputs, generate the relevant proverb.
 For example, given the list `["nail", "shoe", "horse", "rider", "message", "battle", "kingdom"]`, you will output the full text of this proverbial rhyme:

 ```text
 For want of a nail the shoe was lost.